Does Your Company Have a Healthy Employee Turnover Rate?

 - Low turnover of younger employees – This may indicate that younger workers feel they have promising job prospects with your company, which means your professional development planning is successful.
 Keep looking for new opportunities to retain emerging talent.

 - High rate of voluntary separation – First, establish whether you’re in line with the national quit rates for comparable jobs.
 If not, then ask why people are leaving.
-Is it because they’re unsatisfied with their job?
+Do they report low levels of employee engagement?
 Or because there are better opportunities elsewhere?

 - High rate of involuntary separation – This indicates a problem somewhere in your staffing plans.
 If you’re releasing people because you don’t need them, you need to review your demand planning.
 If you’re letting people go because they don’t meet expectations, it’s time to examine your hiring, training and onboarding processes.